Hate-watching

-Hate-watching is the activity of watching a television show (or film) with the intention of acquiring amusement from the mockery of its content or subject.
+Hate-watching is the activity of consuming media, usually a television show or a film with the intention of acquiring amusement from the mockery of its content or subject.
 Closely related to anti-fan behaviours, viewers who partake in hate-watching derive pleasure and entertainment from a show's absurdities or failures.
-The act of hate-watching is premised on the audience engaging with a television text through a satirical lens.
+The act of hate-watching is premised on the audience engaging with media through a satirical lens.
+Driven by the rise of streaming platforms and social media, hate-watching is rooted in a set of psychological and social motivations and cannot entirely prevent excesses despite its harmless origin.